 “It is essential for policymakers, regulators, institutions and solution providers to align on their understanding of how digital-enabled KYC can transform outcomes for people and businesses,” said Richard Maton, executive board member for the IRTA.
 “A shared understanding of the significant risks of continuing to rely on legacy approaches is equally important.
 Our recommendations provide a blueprint for broader RegTech adoption that enables better regulatory compliance and improves the efficiency and effectiveness of compliance processes.”

 Report Offers Recommendations

-- Consistent regulatory standards and mandating the development of common data models to support KYC optimisation
+- Consistent regulatory standards and mandating the development of common data models to support KYC optimization

 - Regulators to be actively technology-informed, developing views on the regulatory effectiveness of specific technologies without endorsing actual vendors

-- Best practises for the development of shared platforms and standards for data sharing
+- Best practices for the development of shared platforms and standards for data sharing

 - Co-creation of industry assets such as data trusts, typology banks and open IP from regulatory tech-sprints and proofs of concepts

 The Protiviti/IRTA KYC innovation study, conducted from May through August of 2019, targeted leading financial centers and developing markets that are at various stages of KYC optimization.
 Extensive interviews were conducted with government and regulatory agencies, financial institutions, KYC digital solution and shared platform providers, as well as innovators and thought leaders.
 The study also relied on a wide range of official documents, such as corporate announcements, regulatory filings and reports on digital initiatives.
 For a complimentary download of the study report, please visit here.